-Charlotte Pitts, Reconstructing Sites, Reclaiming Narratives: The Architecture of Weiss/Manfredi as Critical Practice, 2018 before last day of classes of your junior year: secure professor's agreement to serve as tutor for the project and develop a schedule for researching, writing, and revising the thesis/essay with her/him.

-Theses can be accessed electronically via: http://wesscholar.wesleyan.edu/ during summer between junior and senior year: carry out preliminary research.
+before the last day of classes of your junior year: secure professor's agreement to serve as tutor for the project and develop a schedule for researching, writing, and revising the thesis/essay with them. during summer between junior and senior year: carry out preliminary research.